Ozone O3 Sensor:

 Prana Air provides best-in-class ozone O3 sensor and monitoring systems that can be used to precisely and accurately determine the concentration of ozone in the area.
 Monitoring is the primary shield against ozone’s ill effect on our health.
 Electrochemical sensors are the industry standard for monitoring ozone.
 In this type of sensor electric current produced by the reaction of the gas sample with the electrolyte is measured to determine the concentration of ozone in the air.
 The direction of flow of the electron created an electric current which is proportional to the concentration of gas.

-Ozone is a layer present in stratosphere of atmosphere.
-Ozone is a protective layer that protects from the harmful ultraviolet radiations coming into earth.
+Ozone is a layer present in the stratosphere of the atmosphere.
+Ozone is a protective layer that protects from the harmful ultraviolet radiation coming into earth.
 However, the ozone layer that we breathe at ground level is hazardous.
 Ozone gas consists of three atoms of oxygen, colorless to pale blue in color.
-The odor of ozone is pungent and his highly combustible.
-The major source of ozone presence at ground level is due to ozone layer breaking.
-Other source includes automobiles emissions, construction, power plants, extraction and operation of oil, industrial boilers, chemical plants, coal and gasoline burning.
-It’s monitoring not only helps in determining air quality but also to warn if there is a high quantity where it should not have been.
+The odor of ozone is pungent and highly combustible.
+The major source of ozone presence at ground level is ozone layer breaking.
+Other source includes automobile emissions, construction, power plants, extraction and operation of oil, industrial boilers, chemical plants, coal, and gasoline burning.
+Its monitoring not only helps in determining air quality but also to warn if there is a high quantity where it should not have been.

 What Does Our Ozone Sensor Have?

 The compactness of the sensor allows its use in stationary devices as well as handheld mobile devices.

 The ozone sensor comes with 10 years of operational life.

 The sensor is highly responsive and gives a response in less than 15 seconds.

 The demand for energy by the sensor is very low (0 mW at 0 mV bias).
 This decreases the overall consumption of energy.

 Calibration is done individually for devices with sensors to give the highest accuracy.